 There’s a sense of satisfaction that comes beating somebody in combat.
 Unfortunately, not all of us are physically gifted enough to actually win a fight in real life, so thankfully we have fighting games, which grant the same gratification without the risk of a black eye.
 Plus, in fighting games, you can throw fireballs, so that adds to the overall experience.
-This console generation alone has seen the release of some of the best fighting games ever made, proving that the genre is experiencing a whole new Golden Age.
+Ever since the release of the PS4 and Xbox One in 2013, the genre has seen the release of some of the best fighting games ever made, proving that the genre is experiencing a whole new Golden Age.

 But how do these new games truly stack up against the classics of yesteryear?
 To answer that question, I’ve ranked the best fighting games of all time (roll credits).
 Before we begin, one key ground rule to mention is that only one game per franchise has made the cut, purely because this list would be filled with much more Street Fighter if there were no limits.
 Also, thanks to backwards compatibility, all of the games listed for PS4 and Xbox One will also work on PS5 and Xbox Series X | S.